guilhermecadori/guilhermecadori/README.md

 I am an engineer with a strong interest in machine learning, optimization, and solving complex problems through algorithmic and quantitative approaches.
 Learning from others and sharing knowledge are two of my core values.

-I currently serve as a Modeling & Analytics Specialist at Accenture.
-I am also pursuing a Master’s degree in Numerical Methods and Applied Optimization and a Bachelor’s in Computer Science.
+I currently serve as a Data Scientist at Capgemini.
+I hold a Master’s degree in Numerical Methods and Applied Optimization and am pursuing a Bachelor’s degree in Computer Science.

 ### Languages